abdulgkhanjr/mini-scan-takehome/README.md

 # Mini-Scan Submission

-A submission of the takehome assignment described below is included in branch `censys_submission_abdul` in this repo.
+A submission of the mini-scan take home assignment described below.

 --

 The solution was implemented using an sqlite3 database.

 One challenging aspect of the project was an issue with running sqlite3 in docker with a CGO_ENABLED=0.

 To overcome this obstacle, a base image that supports CGO_ENABLED=1 (frolvlad/alpine-glibc) was used.

-Next steps include
+Next steps include:

-1) switching to a PostgreSQL database
+1) Switching to a PostgreSQL database.
-2) handling failures with a DLQ or passing the timestamp in the message to make sure the most recent update is saved
+2) Handling failures with a DLQ and/or passing the timestamp in the message to make sure the most recent update is saved.
-3) pushing to the cloud to test horizontal scaling which the emulater does not support
+3) Pushing to the cloud to test horizontal scaling which the emulater does not support.
-4) Actually scan the local network
+4) Actually scan the local network.

 ---